Tragetaschen/meta-aspnet/README.md

 are provided and build the `dotnet new` console and web application respectively.
 These projects are based off of .NET Core and don't yet run in an actual image (see below).
 They serve as a test bed for the build infrastructure.
-Actual projects have to target the "net452" framework or similar to run with Mono.
+Actual projects have to target the "net471" framework or similar to run with Mono >= 5.12.

 Adding the aspnet layer to your build